SimonThuillier/java-build/1-simple-build/README.md

 A Java file is compiled by jdk to produce a **class** file that can be loaded by the JVM.
 A **Jar** file is a zip archive of other files, most likely class files.

-The process overview will see is then :
+The process overview we'll see is then :
     **.java files** --- *build* --> **.class files** --- *packaging* --> **.jar file** => *run*

 # 1 - what intellij does